codalab/codabench/documentation/docs/Developers_and_Administrators/Codabench-Installation.md

 cp .env_sample .env
 ```

 Then edit the necessary settings inside.
 The most important are the database, storage, and Caddy/SSL settings.
-For a quick local setup, you should not need to edit this file.
+For a quick **local** setup, you should not need to edit this file.
+For a [public server deployment](How-to-deploy-Codabench-on-your-server.md), you will have to modify some settings.

+!!! warning "It is important to change the default passwords if you intend for the instance to be public"

 If you are using `AWS_S3_ENDPOINT_URL=http://minio:9000/` in your `.env`, edit your `/etc/hosts` file by adding this line `127.0.0.1 minio`